How to Create Interactive PDF Buttons Java Using GroupDocs.Annotation

 1. Button Design Guidelines

-• Consistent Styling: Use consistent colors and styles across your document
+- Consistent Styling: Use the same colors and border styles throughout the document.

 2. Error Handling Strategies